3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

-Fig.~\ref{fig:ad-moist-fluxes} shows the dynamic and latent heat fluxes for the moist adiabatic test case.
-The latent heat flux is approximately -20 $\rm W/m^2$ in the moist convective region of the upper atmosphere due to condensation and re-evaporation, remains small in the stable region, but peaks again at the surface due to condensation and re-evaporation.
-The latent heat flux contributes to energy transport primarily in the moist convective region.
-The dynamic heat flux is constant and near zero in the stable region, supporting convective inhibition in the stable layer, but oscillates in the convective region due to small-scale mixing in the upper atmosphere.
-The dynamic flux remains small but does increase immediately above the stable layer supporting the argument for a boundary layer above the stable region.
+To understand the moisture transport and convective mixing, Fig.~\ref{fig:ad-moist-fluxes} shows the sensible and latent heat fluxes for the moist adiabatic simulation.
+The latent heat flux peaks at the surface due to enhanced evaporation-driven moisture flux from the buildup of condensates at the surface.
+Near the top of the stable layer, the latent heat flux peaks again indicating upward moisture flux from the stable layer to the upper atmosphere.
+Above the inhibition layer, latent fluxes are small and slightly negative suggesting a net downward transport of moist air.
+Conversely, the sensible heat flux is suppressed in the stable layer with weakly positive values, but shows oscillations in the upper atmosphere consistent with small-scale mixing in the upper atmosphere.
+The sensible heat flux remains small but does increase above the stable layer supporting the argument for a transition layer above the stable region.